 Mean score of companies in the Recreation and Sports Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, SkiStar AB reported total carbon emissions of approximately 150,466,000 kg CO2e.
-This includes 852,000 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources, and 49,000 kg CO2e from Scope 2 emissions, related to indirect emissions from the generation of purchased electricity.
-The majority of their emissions, about 149,566,000 kg CO2e, fall under Scope 3, which includes emissions from the entire value chain, such as investments, capital goods, and downstream transportation.
+This includes 852,000 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources, and 49,000 kg CO2e from Scope 2 emissions, related to purchased electricity and heat.
+The majority of their emissions, about 149,566,000 kg CO2e, fall under Scope 3, which includes indirect emissions from the value chain, such as business travel and downstream transportation.
 SkiStar has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 57.2% by FY2030, using FY2020 as the base year.
 Additionally, they plan to reduce Scope 3 emissions related to fuel and energy by 25% and downstream transport emissions by 50% by the same year.
-The company is committed to sourcing 100% renewable electricity annually through FY2030.
-Furthermore, they aim for 66.1% of their suppliers, in terms of emissions from purchased goods and services, to have science-based targets by FY2027.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect SkiStar's commitment to addressing climate change and reducing their carbon footprint in the tourism sector.
+The company also commits to sourcing 100% renewable electricity annually through FY2030 and ensuring that 66.1% of its suppliers have science-based targets by FY2027.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect SkiStar's commitment to addressing climate change within the tourism sector.

 Access structured emissions data, company-specific emission factors, and source documents